 Therapeutic proteins often have the undesirable potential to elicit an unwanted immune response in patients.
-Clinical studies have shown that both human proteins (e.g. EPO, IFNα and IFNβ) and non-human proteins (e.g. staphylokinase and glucarpidase) can induce immune responses ranging from neutralizing antibodies to severe allergic reactions and even autoimmunity.
+Clinical studies have shown that both human proteins (e.g. EPO, IFNα and IFNβ) and non-human proteins (e.g. staphylokinase) can induce immune responses ranging from neutralizing antibodies to severe allergic reactions and even autoimmunity.
 Technologies employed to reduce the immunogenicity of proteins have not always proved effective and occasionally have unintended consequences such as a reduction in yield due to manufacturing issues.

 T cell epitope identified and removed

 Composite Protein™ technology improves upon the previous deimmunization technologies through the incorporation of EpiScreen™ to more accurately identify and prioritise removal of T cell epitopes.

 Through the use of EpiScreen™ and a panel of overlapping peptides, T cell epitopes (the primary drivers of long-lived, memory based immunogenicity) are identified and ranked by magnitude and promiscuity.
 The T cell epitopes are then removed from the protein using proprietary in silico tools and new protein variants are designed.

 Simultaneously, structure and homology analyses guide the targeting and substitution of key amino acids in order to retain the desired protein activity.
 Following expression and purification deimmunization of the resulting Composite Protein™ is confirmed by the EpiScreen™ time course T cell assay.

 Case Study: Immunoglobulin G-degrading enzyme from Streptococcus pyogenes (IdeS)